-Level Green Building Activities Reported Platinum The city approved plans for a 25-unit detached single-family dwelling project.
+- 4. The city approved plans for a 25-unit detached single-family dwelling project.
 This development will have a trail system connection to the Town Center West retail center.
-The project has a green streets design with modular wetland filtration systems to treat stormwater and permeable pavers to provide additional source control for stormwater runoff and pollutant loads.
-Project construction is underway and has an estimated completion date of mid-2018.
+The project has a green streets design with modular wetland filtration systems to treat stormwater and permeable pavers to provide additional source control for stormwater runoff and pollutant loads. - 5.
 The city has a residential green building primer information PDF available on the city website.
-Elements of the primer include definitions; benefits; examples; objectives and methods for construction and design materials; construction recycling practices; landscaping; and appliances and furnishings.
+Elements of the primer include definitions; benefits; examples; objectives and methods for construction and design materials; construction recycling practices; landscaping; and appliances and furnishings. - 6.
 The city adopted the Municipal Green Building Policy to encourage energy and resource efficiency developments, minimize environmental impacts, and meet minimum LEED Silver standard for construction of all new municipal buildings.
-2018

-Waste Reduction and Recycling Activity
+Waste Reduction and Recycling Activities

-Level Waste Reduction Activity Reported Silver The city's waste collection provider has a household hazardous waste program that provides a hazardous waste drop off site for the community to increase opportunities for e-waste and hazardous materials collection and recycling.
-2018
+1. The city's waste collection provider has a household hazardous waste program that provides a hazardous waste drop off site for the community to increase opportunities for e-waste and hazardous materials collection and recycling.

-Level Waste Reduction Activities Reported Gold In 2016, the city diverted approximately 162 tons of wood chips from tree trimmings, which were diverted from landfills and recycled as mulch.
+- 2. In 2016, the city diverted approximately 162 tons of wood chips from tree trimmings, which were diverted from landfills and recycled as mulch. - 3.
 The city has distributed over 500 reusable shopping bags at community events and at city hall to reduce the use of plastic bags.
-2018

-Level Waste Reduction Activities Reported Platinum The city's waste collector diverted a total of 18,187 tons of waste citywide in 2016.
-The city's landscape contractors use mulching mowers to eliminate green waste and tree trimming contractors shred trimmings into mulch.
+- 4. The city's waste collector diverted a total of 18,187 tons of waste citywide in 2016. - 5.
+The city's landscape contractors use mulching mowers to eliminate green waste and tree trimming contractors shred trimmings into mulch. - 6.
 The city's waste collector provides a program for free curbside collection and disposal of used motor oil for Signal Hill residents.
-2018

-Climate-friendly Purchasing Activity
+Climate-friendly Purchasing Activities

-Level Climate-Friendly Activity Reported Silver 1.
-The city approved the Sustainable Purchasing Policy in 2010 to raise awareness of environmental issues affecting procurement, emphasize environmental considerations in purchasing decisions, conserve natural resources, reward environmentally conscious manufacturers, and encourage suppliers and contractors to offer environmentally preferable products and services at competitive prices.
+1. The city approved the Sustainable Purchasing Policy in 2010 to raise awareness of environmental issues affecting procurement, emphasize environmental considerations in purchasing decisions, conserve natural resources, reward environmentally conscious manufacturers, and encourage suppliers and contractors to offer environmentally preferable products and services at competitive prices.
 City departments are to consider various environmental factors alongside fiscal factors to practice sustainable purchasing.
-2018

-Level Climate-Friendly Activities Reported Gold The Sustainable Purchasing Policy includes environmentally friendly purchasing of the following products: i.
-Printer/toner cartridges ii.
-Paper, notepads, envelopes, post its, etc. iii.
-Binders iv.
-Trash bags, wipes, tissues v.
-Writing utensils vi.
-Desk trays, phone stands 2018 2.
+- 2. The Sustainable Purchasing Policy includes environmentally friendly purchasing of the following products: printer/toner cartridges; paper, notepads, envelops, post-its; binders; trash bags, wipes, tissues; writing utensils; desk trays, phone stands. - 3.
 The city maintains a Vehicle Replacement Program that tracks the lifecycle and condition of the entire fleet of city vehicles and equipment.
 Public Works also evaluates the cost of repairs and whether the repairs will restore the vehicle to reliable and safe operation.
-The vehicle fleet program allows staff to evaluate current vehicles and replace them with fuel efficient and/or alternative fuel fleet vehicles that reduce environmental impacts. a.
-In the 2013-14 fiscal year, the city purchased 2 CNG Public Works trucks.
-The two new CNG vehicles replaced two gasoline power vehicles, making the city's vehicle fleet more efficient. b.
-In 2016, one forklift and four vehicles (two police vehicles; and two Public Work trucks (CARB/AQMD certified gasoline engines) were purchased.
+The program allows staff to evaluate current vehicles and replace them with fuel efficient and/or alternative fuel fleet vehicles that reduce environmental impacts.

-Level Climate-Friendly Activities Reported Platinum The city is reviewing current purchasing practices to identify possible green procurement opportunities, such as a Green Fleet Purchasing Policy.
-The city purchases park playground equipment and surfacing made with recycled plastic and repaves its roads with recycled rubber shavings.
+- 4. The city is reviewing current purchasing practices to identify possible green procurement opportunities, such as a Green Fleet Purchasing Policy. - 5.
+The city purchases park playground equipment and surfacing made with recycled plastic and repaves its roads with recycled rubber shavings. - 6.
 Through the Community Services Department, the Community Recreation Center's after school youth programs utilize earth-friendly utensils.
-2018

-Renewable Energy and Low-Carbon Fuels Activity
+Renewable Energy and Low-Carbon Fuels Activities

-Level Renewable Energy and Low Carbon Fuels Activity Reported Silver 1.
-The city's new police station, opened in 2013, features a solar carport structure that generates 55KwH power, offsetting approximately 33% of electrical usage.
+1. The city's new police station, opened in 2013, features a solar carport structure that generates 55KwH power, offsetting approximately 33% of electrical usage.
 The photovoltaic system generates approximately 30% of total energy use in daytime and approximately 15% of total energy usage overall.
 The structure makes use of natural daylight and is LEED certified.
-2018